manofshad/NewsTrusty/README.md

 ## Contributors
-- Alfardil Alam - Developer and Maintainer
+- AA - Developer and Maintainer